ItsPitxh/engse611/README.txt

-"To view and navigate these files correctly, please use index.html from the directory 'ENGSE611' as a main page"
+"To view and navigate these files correctly, please use index.html from the main directory 'ENGSE611' as a main page"